MariusZerni/moving-to-mars/README.md

 }
 ```

-## Player Shotting
+## Player Shootting
 Next I have a function where the player can shoot the enemies.
-This function is called in the controlPlayer function which is shooting automatically every 0.05 seconds.
+This function is called in the controlPlayer function which is shoots automatically every 0.05 seconds.

 ```js
 function playerShooting() {